LingxianKong/swift/migration/README.rst

     * It's recommended running this script on API (or Swift Proxy) node in each region.
     * python-swiftclient and python-keystoneclient need to be installed.
+    * Please ensure there is enough disk space(maximum of concurrency*max_single_object_size) in /tmp on the host the script is running, because the script will download large object to that folder, then delete it after uploading the object to Swift.

 2. Before actual moving objects from RGW to Swift, you can see the overview of object storage statistics in RGW::